drewbharris/livesync/README.md

 A: iOS requires some user interaction to activate the Web Audio API.
 After opening the page on your device, tap either "tick" or "tock" to start the interaction.

+Q: It's super glitchy over WiFi.

+A: Yes, that's true.
+Right now there's no delay or latency compensation at all.
+It works best on an ad-hoc WiFi connection currently.

 ## License

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.